livia01px2019/timagotchi/README.md

 Feed and raise Tim!
 Customize your baby Tim!

-This idea is an educational game that encourages students to do their work and do extra learning outside of the classroom.
+This idea is to create a study platform that encourages students to do their work and do extra learning outside of the classroom.
+Currently there isn't a lot of products online that monitors and promote student learning.
+A lot of these tools give little to no satisifcation to the users upon finishing the work, such as MyiMaths (online platform to learn mathematics), myHomework (homework manager) or finishing a test on Quizlet.
+As such, there is an opportunity to create a platform where students can engage with their online work in a more meaningful and fun manner (inspired by Tamagotchis).
 By finishing their homework, taking quizzes (generated either by themselves, automatically, or by their teacher/professor), they can get food to raise their baby and provide other necessities.
 There are two possible modes: Individual and Classroom.

 _Individual (Baseline) Requirements:_

-* Change your baby’s name + image (the default is Tim)
+* Change your baby’s name + image based on the class (the default is Tim)

+Included because each baby needs to have a relevant name (not everyone knows Tim and will get the idea of a TIMagotchi!)

-* Educational engagement (Q&A for some topic, or Tim(e)Management or Trivia)
+* Learning Tools (Q&A for some user-selected or teacher-inputted topic, or general trivia)

+This is the central part of the product, as it allows students to study on the platform by answering questions.
+It should be the main reason the user is on this platform (hopefully).

-* Accounts and Tim growth over time
+* Register and Storing Accounts

+It is very disappointing to the user if everytime they refresh or exit, their progress with their baby is reset.
+As such, registering and storing their data into accounts is necessary.

+* Tim grows over time and responds based on progress (e.g. joyful when fed, looking at the user with puppy eyes when not fed for a while)

+In order to remain consistent with the baby theme, the user must be able to see their favourite teacher/professor grow up as they complete their assignments.
+Users should also see the reactions of their baby to their actions (e.g. getting answers right or wrong, feeding or not feeding the baby).
+These functionalities gives the user motivation to study.

 _Classroom Requirements:_

-* Teacher can feed it some questions pertaining to their curriculum
+* Teacher can feed the program some questions pertaining to their curriculum

+In order to facilitate student learning, the teacher must be able to provide their class-specific questions into the program.
+Otherwise, the program is just testing random trivia that is not conducive to learning.

 * Teacher puts extra credit assignments

+The ability to put in extra credit is necessary in order to promote learning outside of the classroom.

 * Compare who has the best developed Tim

+This helps create friendly competition between students that encourages them to learn more and thus get a more developed Tim.

 * Achievement System / Leaderboard

+Once again, this helps create friendly competition between students that encourages them to learn more and thus get a more developed Tim.

-_Nice to Have:_
+_Nice to Haves:_

 * More sophisticated interactions/scenes for the game
 * Buy your Tim accessories, or items to put around the house
 * Multiplayer functionality, where you can visit (battle?) other Tims
 * Adopting TopHat/iClicker to answer questions in real Tim(e)
 * Maybe integrate with Google Classroom and assignment submission?
-* Once Tim is grown, he has baby Tims
+* Once Tim is grown, it has baby Tims to be raised for the next projects
+* Tim(e)Management Platform

 _Design Challenges:_